 3. No Investment Limit: Investors can thus buy as little as 1 gram of gold which is equivalent to one unit of ETF.

-4. Pricing: Expense ration on ETF is a maximum of 1%.
+4. Pricing: The expense ratio on ETF is a maximum of 1%.
 However, there are additional transaction costs linked to the buying or selling of the ETF.

 5. Tax Treatment: Taxing on Gold ETF is as per the holding period of the investment.
 In case they are sold before 36 months, the taxing is thus done according to the income tax slabs.
 If the holding period is more than 36 months, a 20.8 tax is charged including cess.